 Victims of any sexual offense occurring on University owned or controlled properties should immediately report the incident to the West Liberty University Police Department, (304) 336-8021.
-Individuals may also report a sex offense to the Office of Student Services or Office of Housing & Student Life staff.
-These offices will coordinate with WLUPD and OCSD/WVSP to investigate and appropriately respond to the incident.
-The institution's sexual harassment policy, including a description of the grievance procedures, is described on the WLU website at http://www.westliberty.edu/bog/files/2010/01/Policy-32-Sexual-Harassment-and-Other-Unlawful-Discrimination.pdf.
+Individuals may also report a sex offense to the Title IX Coordinator.
+This office will coordinate with WLUPD to investigate and appropriately respond to the incident.

+The institution's sexual harassment policy, including a description of the grievance procedures, is described on the WLU website at https://westliberty.edu/titleix/policies/bog-policy-32-interim-discrimination-harassment-sexual-harassment-sexual-harassment-sexual-misconduct-domestic-misconduct-stalking-retaliation-and-relationships/.